Our Work…and Why It Matters

 • Alcohol

-Many Somers youth access alcohol through peers & parents, making it our most commonly used substance.
+Alcohol is the most commonly used substance among Somers youth, often accessed through peers or parents.
 While some parents think supervised underage drinking is safer, it’s actually unsafe, illegal, and increases long-term risks.

 We’re developing social host law campaigns, alcohol education, and community events to remind everyone about risks & responsibilities.